Riftbound Burn Explained: How the Burn Mechanic Works

 Burn is one of three new mechanics in Riftbound: Vendetta (out 31 July 2026).
 It has two very different uses — here's how the Burn mechanic works and how to build around it.
+For the quick rules reference and every Burn card in the set, see the Burn keyword page.

 What is Burn in Riftbound?